What You'll Learn

 Students learn traditional finance theories of equity and bond portfolio management, the stochastic calculus models on which derivative security trading is based and computational techniques such as Monte Carlo simulation, optimization, and the numerical solution of partial differential equations, using C++, Python R and Matlab programming.
 Students take a sequence of courses on modern data science, machine learning and time series analysis and apply these methods in courses on asset management, statistical arbitrage, risk management and market microstructure.
 Project work, some of which is team-based, is emphasized including a capstone course in financial engineering.
 A strong emphasis is placed on communication skills throughout the program.

 We break our three-semester program into six, seven-week long “mini” semesters.
-Courses focus on the quantitative finance career paths of interest to our students: in trading, financial modeling, quantitative portfolio management and risk management.
+Courses focus on the quantitative finance career paths of interest to our students: in trading, financial modeling, quantitative portfolio management, risk management and data science.

 While students are permitted a degree of specialization in the last two mini-semesters through their choice of electives, the program is largely fixed with each set of courses preparing the groundwork for the next, more advanced, set.
 With all our students taking the same courses, recruiters value our students’ consistent ability to meet the analytical and technical challenges and opportunities facing the industry.